 Be Aware of What Your Insurance Includes

-Before you sign on the dotted line make sure you know what is included in your policy.
-Ask specific questions pertaining to personal injury accident claims.
+Before you sign on the dotted line, know what is included in your policy.
+Ask specific questions about personal injury accident claims.
 Make sure you find out exactly how much the company will cover.
 Confirm the circumstances that could cancel your claim before signing.

 Invest in the Right Vehicle